PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### What is Contribution?

-- Individual/Joint/Trust making a payment to their Foundation
+- `Individual/Joint/Partnership/Trust` making a payment to their active Foundation.
 - Contribution will always be `One time`.

 #### What is Grant?

-- Individual/Joint/Trust making a direct payment to a non-profit firm
+- Individual/Joint/Partnership/Foundation/Trust making a direct payment to a non-profit firm or other family active foundation.
 - Foundation making a direct payment to a non-profit firm
 - Grant can be given one time or recurringly for some years.